 The Αsylum (International Protection) Application

-An international protection applicant is any third country citizen or stateless person who submits an international protection application before the Regional Asylum Offices or Autonomous Asylum Units or Units of the Asylum Service that operate within Reception and Identification Centers.
-The international protection applicant requests not to be deported because he/she is in fear of persecution because of his/her race, religion, nationality, participation in a particular social group or because of his/her political beliefs, or because he/she is in danger of suffering serious harm in his/her country of origin or country of previous residence, especially because he/she is in danger of facing the death penalty or execution, torture or inhuman or degrading treatment or his/her life or physical integrity is in danger because of an international or civil war.
+An international protection applicant is any third country national or stateless person who requests not to be deported because he/she is in fear of persecution because of his/her race, religion, nationality, participation in a particular social group or because of his/her political beliefs, or because he/she is in danger of suffering serious harm in his/her country of origin or country of previous habitual residence, especially because he/she is in danger of facing the death penalty or execution, torture or inhuman or degrading treatment or his/her life or physical integrity is in danger because of an international or civil war.

-Also, any third country citizen or stateless person who is transferred to Greece from a European state which implements the “Dublin III” Regulation.
+Additionally, an applicant can be any third country national or stateless person who is transferred to Greece from a European state which implements the “Dublin III” Regulation.

-You may also submit applications for your family members, provided that they are in Greece with you and they wish to do so.
-They will also have to come along with you to the Asylum Service.
+You may also apply for your family members, provided that they are with you in Greece, and they wish to do so.

-In case you are a minor and not accompanied by your parents in Greece, follow this link.
+If you are minor and not accompanied by your parents in Greece, follow this link.

-In case you are a you are detained or staying in a Reception and Identification Centre (RIC) follow this link.
+If you are you are detained or staying in a Reception and Identification Centre (RIC) follow this link.

-The competent authorities for you to submit your application are the Regional Asylum Offices and the Asylum Units.
+The completent authorities to submit your initial application are Reception and Identification Centers.

 Access to the international protection procedure is unrestricted and free of charge.
 Any third country citizen or stateless person has the right to apply for international protection.

-In case you have entered the country without going through the legal formalities or you are staying in Greece without meeting the legal requirements, you will be transferred to a Reception and Identification Centreand, in case you do not possess any document issued by an official authority that proves your identity and nationality, you will undergo reception and identification procedures.
-In that case, in order to submit an international protection application, you will be referred to the local competent Regional Asylum Service Office, an Asylum Unit of which may be operating within the Reception and Identification Centre where you are staying.
-It will be compulsory for you to stay within the premises of the centre for the whole duration of the examination of your application, provided that the duration of this time period does not exceed twenty five (25) days.
+In case you have entered the country without going through the legal formalities or you are staying in Greece without meeting the legal requirements, you will be transferred to a Reception and Identification Centre, and in case you do not possess any document issued by an official authority that proves your identity and nationality, you will undergo reception and identification procedures.
+You are required to remain in the premises of the Center for the entire period your application is being examined which can not exceed twenty-five (25) days.

 In certain cases (i.e. if you submit an application at the borders or in a transit zone of a port/airport of the country, if you deceive the authorities by providing false information, if you are detained, and in other cases listed in the law) your application’s examination will be prioritized.